Status of Tibetans in India

 In October 2014, the government of India adopted the Tibetan Rehabilitation Policy 2014 to provide for the rehabilitation and welfare of Tibetan refugees living in India.

-See more details, and download PDF and image files of all pages of the 2014 Tibetan Rehabilitation Policy, on the Tibetan Rehabilitation Policy page.
+See more details, and download PDF and image files of all pages of the 2014 Tibetan Rehabilitation Policy, on the Tibetan Rehabilitation Policy page on this website.

-Indian Citizenship and Passport for Tibetans in exile
+Indian Citizenship, Passport, and Voting Rights for Tibetans in exile

 - MEA streamlines RC/IC surrender process for applying for passport – 17 September 2018 [Download PDF] [Download PDF from passportindia.gov]